markuswustenberg/naestebus/README.md

 ### Backend

 For the backend, I have chosen to work with plain old Java servlets, spiced with some Google Guice for dependency injection and Google GSON for serialization to JSON.
 I am an experienced Java developer.

+Although I was tempted to try out node.js (which I've been wanting to do for some time), I chose to go with a familiar platform, both because I knew this would lead to high quality code, but also because this is a coding challenge for a job interview, and I wanted to show my current skills.
+One could argue it would be better to show my skills in learning a new language and/or platform, but in the end, I opted for the current solution for the best "return of investment".

-It made sense to use this language for several reasons:
+It made sense to use the Java language and JVM platform for several reasons:

 - The Java language and platform is very mature and well-supported, also in the web world.
 - Cloud platforms such as Google App Engine support it, and it is easy to deploy the app onto it.
 This makes horizontal scalability really easy.
 - If wanted, newer languages such as Scala, Groovy, etc. can be run on the JVM also.
 - Unit and integration testing is really easy.
+- A lot of nice libraries exist for the platform.

 I chose not to use a large web framework, as all I really needed was a bit of code to handle requests and responses with a bit of trivial processing, but the rest is delegated to regular Java code.
 If things were to grow in that department, it would perhaps make sense to include a framework like Stripes, Spring, or Struts, e.g., for handling parameter checks, serialization, and possibly more.
 But currently, less is more.